thierrylaplanche/CNN_AzureML_FoodClassifier/README.md

 8. Visualize the predictions
 9. Understand the predictions of the model

-The second file (Model deployment.ipynb) describes how to deploy the model to Microsoft Azure ML.
+The file 'Model deployment.ipynb' describes how to deploy the model to Microsoft Azure ML.

 1. Import libraries
 2. Install Azure Machine Learning SDK for Python